SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

 > *In computer programming, a shim is a small library that transparently intercepts API calls and changes the arguments passed, handles the operation itself, or redirects the operation elsewhere.*

 This is exactly what rbenv shims do.
-A rbenv shim intercepts a ruby related command and calls `rbenv exec` which takes care of running the right executable.
+A rbenv shim intercepts a ruby related command and then calls `rbenv exec` which takes care of running the right executable.

 How does rbenv intercept ruby commands?
-It does so by putting all possible commands as separate executable files in `~/.rbenv/shims` and adding this directory before all the other directories in `$PATH` env variable.
+It does so by putting all possible commands as separate executable files in `~/.rbenv/shims` directory and adding this directory before all the other directories in `$PATH` env variable.
 So when you run `ruby -v`, the system will find the shim script `ruby` in `~/.rbenv/shims` directory and execute it.

-Lets see what's inside a file in shims directory.
+Lets see what's inside a shim script.

 {% highlight shell %}
 #!/usr/bin/env bash